 We apologize for the inconvenience of trying to locate a particular document or information that appears to be missing from this site.
-The site is currently being updated to reflect on all of your requested and all necessary information.
+The site continues to be updated to reflect on all of your requests and all necessary information.
 If there is something that you need, and it is not here, please do not hesitate to call the Town Clerk office at (607)638-5165.
-Thank you for your understanding.
+Thank you for your understanding